 How proper watering can save your dying Fiddle Leaf Fig

-If you have been neglecting your Fiddle Leaf, then watering will need to be your first port of call.
+If you have been neglecting your Fiddle Leaf, then watering will need to be your first port of call to prevent it from dying.
 But double-check that it actually needs watering because overwatering can be a sudden cause of plant death too, surprisingly too much love isn’t great either!!
-If your Fiddle has developed dry and brown leaves and the soil is light and dry (you can check this using a moisture meter) chances are your plant definitely needs watering.
-But before you quickly give your dying plant a bucket load of water, hold off for a second as there are some special techniques that will help get your Fiddle looking and feeling healthier.
+If your plant has developed dry and brown leaves and the soil is light and dry (you can check this using a moisture meter) chances are your plant definitely needs watering.
+But before you quickly give your dying Fiddle Leaf Fig a bucket load of water, hold off for a second as there are some special techniques that will help get your Fiddle looking and feeling healthier.

 Soaking is super important when reviving a dying and neglected Fiddle Leaf.
 It works a lot better than just giving it a lot of water as the water will run out into the saucer straight away and leave the root system just as dry as it was before.
 So you want to make sure that the whole soil is moist throughout.